 Weight & Compactability

 Climbers are notoriously obsessed with weight, both on their bodies and racks.
-Of the different models that we tested, the weight range was between 10 and 15 ounces, with the Mammut Zephira being the lightest and the Petzl Luna the heaviest.
+Of the different models that we tested, the weight range was between 10 and 15 ounces, with the Mammut Zephir being the lightest and the Misty Mountain Silhouette the heaviest.
 Could we tell a difference between the two?
-Well, yes — the Zephira felt noticeably lighter on.
+Well, yes — the Zephir felt noticeably lighter on.
 Would this be the difference between sending a hard climb or falling at the crux?
 Most likely not.
 Five ounces is less weight than two quickdraws, or the apple and bar you had for lunch.
-A high-end competition climber might disagree, but for most of us this won't be a deal breaker.
+A high-end competition climber might disagree, but for most of us, this won't be a deal breaker.
 What you might want to consider instead is how small it can pack down, particularly when going on long alpine missions in the backcountry where you want to carry the smallest pack possible.
-Here's where the Arc'teryx AR-385a, which fits into a bag half the size of most models, is a great choice.
+Here's where the Arc'teryx AR-385a and FL-355, which fit into a bag half the size of most models, are a great choice.

-Most climbing harnesses have additional features included to increase the safely of the wearer.
+Most climbing harnesses have additional features included to increase the safety of the wearer.
 Keep an eye out for the features that matter most to you:

 - Self-locking buckles.